2014 Mount Werner Classic - 50K Trail Run

-Registration: Registration for 2013 is open at www.runningseries.com.
-The 2013 race will be capped at 125 runners.
+Registration: Registration for 2014 is open at www.runningseries.com.
+The 2014 race will be capped at 125 runners.
 There is no race day registration for this event.
 There is no paper registration at Ski Haus for this race; online registration only.
 There will be no wait list for runners.
 Once the event if full, we will close registration.
 We will not offer any registration roll forwards or refunds due to illness, injury or scheduling conflicts.
 Please don't even ask for an exception as it puts us in an awkward position.

-What you receive: Entry gift, great food, finisher medal, custom race bib, prizes for Top 3 M & F Open as well as Top 3 M & F Masters (40 & up), race within a race awards and raffle entry prizes for all registered participants.
-The 2013 entry gift will be a Short Sleeve Marina Blue Patagonia technical shirt made with e-fibers (This product is made from an environmentally conscious fabric like organically grown cotton, Tencel® lyocell, hemp, chlorine-free wool, recycled polyester or recycled nylon).
+What you receive: Optional entry gift, great food, finisher medal, custom race bib, prizes for Top 3 M & F Open as well as Top 3 M & F Masters (40 & up), race within a race awards and raffle entry prizes for all registered participants.
+The 2014 entry gift will be an optional Patagonia technical shirt made with e-fibers (This product is made from an environmentally conscious fabric like organically grown cotton, Tencel® lyocell, hemp, chlorine-free wool, recycled polyester or recycled nylon).
 In an effort to minimize waste, race registration through June 15th will allow you to add on the Patagonia race shirt for an additional fee.
 After June 15th, adding the Patagonia race shirt will no longer be an option.

 Course Map & Race Profile

 - Starting and Ending Elevation - 6,896 ft.